How to Become a Notary in Montana

 Who appoints notaries in Montana?

-The Secretary of State appoints Montana notaries public, processes all applications for appointment and reappointment, issues notary public commissions, and maintains records relating to notaries.
-To contact the Secretary of State, use the following information:
+The Montana Secretary of State appoints Montana notaries public, processes all applications for appointment and reappointment, issues notary public commissions, and maintains records relating to notaries.

 Montana Secretary of State